kevin-luo123/starter-project/README.md

 To generate the images, I randomly set pixel values and pasted pixel values over to create a dataset of random images all with the same set of shapes.

 Neural Network:
 I experimented with several different common CNN architectures, tweaking them a bit to fit the dataset and labels I created.
-The model was trained over 20 epochs to achieve 100% accuracy on the test dataset.
+The model was trained over 10+10 epochs to achieve 100% accuracy on the test dataset.
+I experimented with many different layers and hyperparameters before landing on a functioning model.

 Discussion:
 - I could try running the same project but with 3d images instead or with a larger 2d image.